 In another verse, God expresses His wrath for those that attribute a son to Him; calling it highly inappropriate and atrocious for one to commit this sin.

-The most serious sin in Islam is known as shirk, which translates to the concept of ascribing a partner to Allah.
-The term also encompasses the concept of attributing divine qualities to any other besides Allah.
-In fact, shirk is the only sin that God does not forgive if a person dies before repenting from it.
+The most severe sin in Islam is known as shirk, which translates to the concept of ascribing a partner to Allah.
+The term also encompasses attributing divine qualities to any other besides Allah.
+Shirk is the only sin that God does not forgive if a person dies before repenting from.

 The Christian belief that Jesus is the son of God, or God himself, is an example of shirk.
-The belief in the concept of the Trinity--father, son, and/or holy spirit--is a very serious sin in Islam.
-Allah states in the Holy Quran that on the Day of Judgement, Prophet Jesus will deny ever asking people to worship him instead of God or along with God:
+The belief in the concept of the Trinity--father, son, and holy spirit—is a grave sin in Islam.
+Allah states in the Holy Quran that on the Day of Judgement, Prophet Jesus peace be upon him will deny ever asking people to worship him instead of God or along with God:

 Everything in this world and everything it contains, the whole universe, including you and I, belong to the One God.
 We use the phrases, ‘my hand,’ ‘my house,’ ‘my money,’ but in reality, it all belongs to God.